jacob-long/picnic/index.md

 # Motivation #

 Keeping up with newly published research in communication science can be challenging.
-Email alerts from publishers clutter inboxes, arrive at irregular intervals, and often lack abstracts.
+Email alerts from publishers clutter inboxes and arrive at irregular intervals.
 Publisher RSS feeds can be equally frustrating, with available RSS readers being either clunky or expensive.
 Setting up alerts or finding RSS feeds for multiple publishers is time-consuming.
-Social media platforms like Twitter/X have their own limitations for academic purposes.
+Social media platforms like Twitter have their own limitations for academic purposes.

 Inspired by [Moritz Marbach's](https://www.moritz-marbach.com/) [Paper Picnic project](https://paper-picnic.com) for